BUSA 1105. Introduction to Business. 3 Hours.

 BUSA 2999.
 Career Development.
 0 Hours.

-Graded "Satisfactory" or "Unsatisfoctory".
-A required non-credit course for all students pursuing a Bachelor of Business Administration degree.
-Students complete a resume, mock interview, and an employment cover letter.
-This course must be successfully completed before completion of 90 hours.
+Graded "Satisfactory" or "Unsatisfactory".
+The first of a 3-course, zero program designed to help BBA students prepare for professional growth.
+Students meet with a faculty mentor, and complete a resume, an employment cover letter, and learn interview techniques.
+This course must be successfully attempted before completion of 60 hours.
 If "Unsatisfactory" grade is earned, the course must be repeated until a "Satisfactory" grade is received.

 BUSA 3110.
 Business Law.
 3 Hours.